omahs/jelly-verse-contracts/docs/ChestUml.md

 ## Sequence Diagrams

-1. Staking JLY tokens flow (recieved Chest can be frozen or unfrozen)
+1. Staking JLY tokens flow (recieved Chest can be frozen or open)

 Reference:
 `The users should be able to open a new staking position, which is represented by an NFT.
 They can deposit JLY to that NFT and set a freezing period.`